Youtube Facebook Twitter Instagram

 Art in public spaces is a common sight in Toowoomba.
-Wandering through the streets is a great way to fill in an afternoon, learn about our Region and discover talented artists.
+Wandering through the streets and laneways is a great way to fill in an afternoon, learn about our Region and discover talented artists.

-Public artworks that are partially funded by ratepayers and installed from June 2019, will be listed below with a description of the artwork.
+Public artworks partially funded by ratepayers and installed from June 2019 are listed below with a description of the artwork.

-Founded in 2013, Australian artist and curator team, Ian McCallum and Grace Dewar partnered with us to present a three day mural festival - the First Coat Festival.
-Over a four year period, First Coat Festival created over 80 murals throughout the city.
+Founded in 2013, Australian artist and curator team, Ian McCallum and Grace Dewar partnered with us to present a three-day mural festival - the First Coat Festival.
+Over a four year period, First Coat Festival created over 80 unique and colourful murals throughout the city.

 Artists: Kim Walmsley and Braham Stevens